Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 ## Houses

-* Two things with fully furnished Honeyside (without the kid's room) - missing wall texture, porch door says Examine Lock Rented House
+* Two things with fully furnished Honeyside (without the kid's room) * missing wall texture, porch door says Examine Lock Rented House
-* Breezehome doesnt have a alchemy lab after purchasing it well it does - but its hidden behind a wall
+* Breezehome doesnt have a alchemy lab after purchasing it well it does * but its hidden behind a wall
-* Proudspire manor - Bar area.
+* Proudspire manor * Bar area.
 Odd Mead crate texture.
-* HJerim issues - After purchase (floating objects in kids bedroom, various clipping issues)
+* HJerim issues * After purchase (floating objects in kids bedroom, various clipping issues)
 * Building jetty took zero time
-* The Skyrim-side door into Honeyside behaves weirdly depending on where on it you point your cursor.
+* The Skyrim*side door into Honeyside behaves weirdly depending on where on it you point your cursor.
 See screenshots.

 ## Sounds